-Employers participating in the On-Campus Recruiting program have a particular interest in Northeastern students and use this program to find and hire outstanding students in their graduating year.
+Employers participating in the On-Campus Recruiting program have a particular interest in Northeastern students and use this program to seek out and hire outstanding students in their graduating year.
 The program usually attracts the greatest numbers of employers in the fields of business, engineering and computer science, though there are employers seeking the “right” students, across all majors.

 Every interview students have on campus is a chance to show the best that Northeastern has to offer – bright, enthusiastic students who are in an excellent position to contribute from their first day in a new organization.
 Make the most of on-campus interview opportunities.

-All information you submit to University Career Services or directly to an employer must be accurate.
+All information you submit to Career Development or directly to an employer must be accurate.
 In addition to concerns of ethics and integrity, many employers verify information submitted by candidates for employment.
 Discrepancies in information have resulted in the withdrawal of job offers, as well as termination of employees already on payroll, following the discovery of a discrepancy.

 When a student accepts a job offer from an employer, either verbally or in writing, that is considered an agreement between both parties.
 Reneging on a job offer is considered a breach of contract, which also affects the university’s relationship with the employer and can put in jeopardy not only after-graduation hiring, but co-op opportunities as well.

 If an employer reports that a candidate has reneged on a job offer, the candidate will be subject to the following actions: